camunda/camunda-docs-manual/content/reference/bpmn20/events/error-events.md

 # Error Boundary Event

-An intermediate catching error event on the boundary of an activity, or boundary error event for short, catches errors that are thrown within the scope of the activity on which it is defined.
+An intermediate catching error event on the boundary of an activity, or error boundary event for short, catches errors that are thrown within the scope of the activity on which it is defined.

-Defining a boundary error event makes most sense on an embedded subprocess, or a call activity, as a subprocess creates a scope for all activities inside the subprocess.
+Defining a error boundary event makes most sense on an embedded subprocess, or a call activity, as a subprocess creates a scope for all activities inside the subprocess.
 Errors are thrown by error end events.
-Such an error will propagate its parent scopes upwards until a scope is found on which a boundary error event is defined that matches the error event definition.
+Such an error will propagate its parent scopes upwards until a scope is found on which a error boundary event is defined that matches the error event definition.

-When an error event is caught, the activity on which the boundary event is defined is destroyed, also destroying all current executions therein (e.g. concurrent activities, nested subprocesses, etc.).
+When an error event is caught, the activity on which the boundary event is defined is destroyed, also destroying all current executions therein (e.g., concurrent activities, nested subprocesses, etc.).
 Process execution continues following the outgoing sequence flow of the boundary event.

 <div data-bpmn-diagram="../bpmn/event-subprocess-alternative2"></div>

-A boundary error event is defined as a typical boundary event.
+A error boundary event is defined as a typical boundary event.
 As with the other error events, the errorRef references an error defined outside of the process element:

 ```xml
 <definitions>